Yusifx1/e621-scripts/README.md

 Add function to use both: name and id.

-Collect all script to one.
+Collect all script to one. (İn progress)

 # FUTURE PLANS